A lot or a little?

 Is it any good?

-Families can talk about all the comic car accidents in this movie.
+Families can talk about all the comic car accidents in Smokey and the Bandit.
 Why is awareness of the real consequences of such accidents important, particularly to kids and teens?

 Clowns make wonderful villains in some comedies.
 In what ways is Sheriff Buford Justice a clown?
 How is he different from real police and law-enforcement officers?